securitykiwi/securitykiwi.github.io/_posts/2021-01-18-intercept-and-analyse-whatsapp-and-social-media.md

 I hope this helps.

-- Kris
+Kris

 ### Do You Have a Question?

-If you have a question related to machine learning please do <a href="/contact">send it in</a>.
+If you have a question related to machine learning please do <a href="/contact">send</a> it in.